ruby-processing/propane-examples/README.md

 # propane-examples
-Example Sketches for propane-2.0.5 see also [Example-Sketches][examples] for ruby-processing (many of with only need to be class wrapped to run with propane).
+Example Sketches for propane-2.0.5 see also [Example-Sketches][examples] for JRubyArt (many of with only need to be class wrapped to run with propane).

 WIP to complete translation from JRubyArt to propane